47chapters/letsgo/docs/tutorials/setting-up-authentication-with-auth0.md

 yarn ops deploy -a all
 ```

-Once the deployment command completed, navigate the browser to the public URL of your website (which you can obtain by running `yarn ops status -a web`), and click the _Login_ link in the navbar.
+Once the deployment command is completed, navigate the browser to the public URL of your website (which you can obtain by running `yarn ops status -a web`), and click the _Login_ link in the navbar.
 You should be taken through the same login flow as you just tested locally.
 After login, you will be redirected to the same tenant management page you have seen locally.

 ### Test API authentication